What Are R&D Tax Credits?

 What expenses can you claim?

-• Staff and Director Costs
+• Staff and director salaries

-• Subcontractors and freelancers
+• Payments to subcontractors and freelancers

 • Software licence fees

-• Cloud computing and data licences
+• Cloud computing and data costs

 How much is an R&D Tax Credit claim worth to a profit-making SME?